apkizer/structural-core/README.md

 * Create components with animated views.
 * Wrap the methods of these components with a deferred execution context which lets you animate the code you write.
 * Use or extend a set of standard, already-coded data structures.
+* Use a set of standard algorithms that operate on the aforementioned data structures.

 ### Bundled Data Structures
 * array